EnoxyuM/YouTube-Preview-2025/README.md

 # YouTube Preview 2025 (fork of Costas' original with Arantius' GM4-Polyfill js.)
 Instant video previews in popup player by hovering or clicking video thumbs.

-# If you are using Ublock origin - uncheck "Malicious URL Blocklist" in Ublock settings or disable filtration in Youtube site only, else miniplayer will not autoplay!
+# If you are using Ublock origin - uncheck "Malicious URL Blocklist" or "Countries, languages" in Ublock settings or disable filtration in Youtube site only, else miniplayer will not autoplay!

 ![image](https://github.com/user-attachments/assets/f5120a40-5e9a-405b-903c-bee0108ba6a1)